 SMTP relay allows you to route your website generated emails through an external server or network.
 There are many services out there that offer SMTP relay services such as SendGrid/ Amazon SES/ Office 365/ Google Apps/ SparkPost/ MailGun to name a few.

 So why would you want to relay your websites email through an SMTP relay service?

 Your webserver with Nimbus is likely to only have one IP address for outgoing email.
-If anything happens to the reputation of your servers IP address due to it being flagged for spam or it being blacklisted then the likelihood is that you will have a lot of email bouncing and not reaching those all-important customers.
+If anything happens to the reputation of your servers IP address due to it being flagged for spam or it being blocked, then the likelihood is that you will have a lot of email bouncing and not reaching those all-important customers.

 By using one of the example services listed above, all of your website generated email gets routed through the relay providers servers which utilises a multi IP infrastructure for outgoing mail.
-If one IP gets blacklisted they swap in another straight away.
+If one IP gets blocked they swap in another straight away.
 Effectively the likes of Amazon, Google and others have infrastructure set up that’s been designed from the ground up to handle email.

 SMTP relay is also a great way to prevent your websites email from going into the recipients junk/spam folders.
 It only takes a very small amount of your websites emails to be flagged as spam for subsequent emails to then be sent to the spam for all of your recipients.
 In recent years there has been a massive crack down on spam being sent via email across the internet.
 A lot of large email account providers such as Google and Microsoft have become extremely strict with their spam filtering policies and it’s not uncommon for them to flag an email as spam if it’s come from a single IP even if your server isn’t sending out spam.

 Although for your business mailboxes we recommend using an email application service such as the g-suite offering from Google, Office 365 or the free ZOHO mail – SMTP relay is a great way to receive mail generated through your website such as contact forms or sign up forms and notifications on your web server.